Computation Mechanism Behind LLM Position Generalization: of LLMs

-To verify this claim, we visualize the attention output vectors of an arbitrary layer using the technique above.
+To verify this claim, we visualize the attention output vectors of an arbitrary layer using the technique above on the Pile dataset~\cite{gao2020pile}.
 This is a projection down to a 2-D plane using PCA\footnote{\url{https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html}}.
 The blue dots are the normal attention output vectors, which mark their normal distribution.
 Then, we select a set of $\vq$ vectors and associate them with different colors.
 For each vector, we apply it over a sub-sequence of length $L_{PT}$: $[\vk_i, \vk_{i+1},\ldots,\vk_{i+L_{PT}}]$ and $[\vv_i, \vv_{i+1},\ldots,\vv_{i+L_{PT}}]$.
 As we vary the value of starting position $i$, we trace the output vector with colored broken lines.
 As shown in Figure~\ref{fig:sliding_window}, these lines, though extending to different directions and different ranges depending on the $\vq$, still wander within the range of normal attention output vector distribution.

+In Table~\ref{tab:length_table_kl}, we also empirically verify that, as the context length increases, the distribution of length-generalizable text features remains similar to normal feature distributions, as shown in the following table.
+However, vanilla models on longer lengths will have an increasing KL divergence from normal features.
+This trend aligns with the trend of final perplexity.
 This further validates our explanation of the length generalization and provides insights for future manipulation of the self-attention module for research purposes.